aws-samples/smartcycle-v1/README.md

 ### Required Hardware - Full Smartcycle Setup

-- 2 HDMI-compatible monitors and cables – at least one larger (25-inch or greater), high-resolution monitors are recommended for the best detection of objects in demo videos.
+- 2 HDMI-compatible monitors and cables – at least one larger (25-inch or greater), high-resolution monitors are recommended for the best detection of objects in any demo videos or can stream from the camera directly.
 These monitors are for displaying our pre-recorded street scenes the DeepLens devices will watch for road hazards.

 - A bicycle – since this is a proof-of-concept for demonstration purposes, we mounted the hardware listed below to a stationary bicycle (more specifically, a road bike attached to a bike stand).